 Yet here he was, very calm and steadfast.
 No hurry.
 Willing to just be in the moment, to connect with me, this junior member of his team who was by no means high profile.
 Still, I was important enough for him to take the time to engage with me and share his story.
 But he also inquired and listened.
 He wanted to know my story, my journey, and was sincerely curious about the various aspects of my life with no judgment or regard to where I fit in the hierarchical structure of the organization.

 Because of his practice of being present, listening, asking questions, being sincere, and keenly interested in learning, he’d garnered respect.
 He stood out in the see of fast movers.
 I’m sure that was a significant aspect of how he’d built his success.
-He was liked, trusted, well-received, and that’s why he was able to lead so successfully.
+He was liked, trusted, and well-received, and that’s why he was able to lead so successfully.
 His department was the envy of many, admired by leaders and pursued by applicants.

 To this very day, I believe it is because of his approach of being an enlightened leader, connecting with people on a fundamental human level, that Terry soared to early success.
 Terry was, and still is, a light and a beacon, attracting people and enabling others to bring their very best to all that they do.